Six mothers day card templates

 It’s a bit hard to give you something that actually looks like what kids’ are going to make in the end (a common complaint craft bloggers get) so this time around I’m sharing the cards as blanks.
 I love blank templates because they give kids a starting point and a creative license to make it their own.
 There are a few finished examples the girls have made to go with them.
 If I shared these kid-made examples on Pinterest, they would get NO repins.
 They are candidly photographed, imperfectly made kids cards.
 However, the people who received the cards always adored them!

-These templates are something I created back when my own kiddos were very small, preschoolers in fact.
-We used the blank cards for many homemade cards, not just for mothers day.
+These templates are something I created back when my girls were preschoolers.
+We used the blank cards for many homemade cards, not just for Mother’s Day.

 The girls loved to decorate them as birthday cards, Christmas cards, thank you cards – anything.
 The heart template was a special favourite and was printed out regularly.